 Led by Reverend Judy Arnold, Associate Pastor, this informal group studies and discusses a different piece of scripture each time, looking at the historical, political, and religious factors.
 What does ancient scripture have to tell us about ourselves and the world we live in today?
 We seek to discover what God desires for each individually.

-Seasonal programs, such as Summer Bible Study and Lent-related events, will be listed here closer to when they occur.
+Seasonal programs, such as Summer Bible Study, will be listed here closer to when they occur.

 After worship on March 3, 2019, we held the first in our series about the three religions that share Abraham as an ancestor – Christianity, Judaism, and Islam.
 We began with an introduction to Islam through videos addressing history, beliefs, and practices.
 Read More….